Inclusive Education: A guide for educators

 Discover the difference between equal opportunity and equity in education.
 Learn how technology helps DEI in our classrooms.

-Edtech tools for students in special education
+Edtech tools for students with specific learning difficulties

 Helping students with dyslexia in the classroom